 By the late 1840s pastoral farmers in Wairarapa were pushing north in a quest for more land.
 The first flock of sheep in Hawke’s Bay arrived in Pourerere in 1849.
 Early pastoralists negotiated leases directly with Māori, which was illegal at the time, prompting the government to act so it could control all land transactions.
 Hawke’s Bay Māori also wanted more Pākehā settlers, because they brought money and prestige, and offered the government land in exchange.
-In 1851 government agent Donald McLean purchased three blocks of land, which totalled 254,547 hectares.
-More land was purchased through the rest of the 1850s, and sometimes triggered conflict between Ngāti Kahungunu hapū (sub-tribes).
+In 1851 government agent Donald McLean purchased three blocks of land which totalled 254,547 hectares.
+More land was purchased through the rest of the 1850s, a process which sometimes triggered conflict between Ngāti Kahungunu hapū (sub-tribes).

 Members of the Pai Mārire (Hauhau) faith arrived in Wairoa and Central Hawke’s Bay in 1865.
-Battles took place at Ōmarunui and Pētane, with Pai Mārire warriors and their local supporters fighting kūpapa (neutral or ‘loyal’) Māori and colonial forces in 1866.
+Battles took place at Ōmarunui and Pētane, with Pai Mārire fighters and their local supporters fighting kūpapa (neutral or ‘loyal’) Māori and colonial forces in 1866.
 These battles were seen as acts of rebellion and resulted in land confiscations around Mōhaka and Wairoa.

 Māori resistance leader Te Kooti raided Mōhaka in 1869, killing 61 Māori and seven Europeans.